 Living in an apartment or other rental unit doesn’t mean you can skip insurance.
 Your landlord may have a policy, but it only covers their structure and won’t pay for your possessions in case something happens.

 Fortunately, about half of you get coverage through your workplace benefits.
 Others may be eligible for government Medicare or Medicaid coverage.
 Everyone else needs to find their own plan.
-Healthcare.gov is a good place to start since that’s the official federal Health Insurance Marketplace.
-If you buy your coverage there and earn less than 400 percent of the federal poverty limit, you can get a subsidy to bring down your premiums.
+The website Healthcare.gov is a good place to start since that’s the official federal health insurance marketplace offering coverage for most states; some states run their own marketplaces.
+If you buy your coverage on Healthcare.gov and earn less than 400% of the federal poverty limit, you can get a subsidy to bring down your premiums.

 If the marketplace isn’t for you, here are some other health insurance options to try.